How Many Times a Day Should I Feed My Pomeranian? Pomeranian Feeding Guide

 Adult Pomeranian Feeding Schedule

-Adult Pomeranians usually do well on two meals a day.
-This schedule keeps their energy stable and prevents overeating.
-Feeding early in the morning and early evening works best because it matches their natural activity levels.
+Adult Pomeranians thrive on two meals a day.
+This schedule keeps their energy stable and prevents the overeating that occurs when dogs go many hours between meals and then eat ravenously.
+Feeding early in the morning and early evening works best because it matches their natural activity levels and allows complete digestion before sleep.

 How Much Should You Feed an Adult Pomeranian?

-Most adult Pomeranians need between ¼ and ¾ cup of food daily depending on activity level, size, age, and metabolism.
-Some active dogs may need a little more while indoor or lazy dogs may need less.
+Most adult Pomeranians need between ¼ and ¾ cup of food daily depending on activity level, size, age, and individual metabolism.
+Highly active dogs may need slightly more.
+Indoor dogs with limited exercise often need toward the lower end of this range.
+Neutered and spayed dogs often need 20 to 25% fewer calories than intact dogs of the same weight.

 Weight of Pomeranian Daily Food Amount Meals per Day Best Feeding Times